Intranets are internal networks principally designed for use by an organisation’s employees.

 Modern working is mobile.
 If you are planning to use your intranet to support your employees, it should be accessible from smartphones and tablets and wherever employees are working.

 Having all of your company data in one place is valuable, but does represent a potential risk.
-Having access to an intranet controlled with user authentication and data encryption to protect sensitive information is, therefore, highly advisable.
+Having intelligent intranet software with user authentication and data encryption to protect sensitive information is, therefore, highly advisable (a Microsoft intranet platform can support this by linking credentials to Azure AD and wider Microsoft 365 security).

 4. Customisable to your organisation